 - Henry Marts, a seaman who enlists in the New Jersey volunteer infantry.
 Now available.

 - Jesse J. Cook, corporal in a Union Army Kentucky mounted regiment on Stoneman’s first raid into Virginia.
-Available Spring 2018.
+Now available.

 - Charles W. Webster, the state’s attorney, whose staunch Unionism makes him a target of Confederate General JEB Stuart’s raid through Maryland.